Cocolab-AI/CusorLink-Unity/README.md

 ## Unity Version Compatibility

-This plugin was developed on the Unity 6 preview and requires the Editor Coroutines package.
+This plugin was developed for the Unity 6 preview and requires the Editor Coroutines package, but will likely work on older versions of Unity too.